malcos/makefile-semver/README.md

 ## Initialization

 Once the semver logic is integrated into your makefile there is actually no need to perform any initialization.
-The file `$(VERSION_FILE)` will be automatically created when you call your makefile, even without build target.
+The file `$(VERSION_FILE)` will be automatically created when you call your makefile, even without a build target.

 The default value stored into `$(VERSION_FILE)` will be the zero version, and if defined then the first element of `$(VERSION_CYCLES)` will become the current active cycle: